Before making a change

 Possible consequences of changes to your course are:

-- You may need a new Tier 4 visa and may need to apply overseas before you can change.
+• You may need a new Student visa and may need to apply overseas before you can change.

-- There’s a maximum amount of time you can spend in the UK as a Tier 4 student so if you will exceed this we won’t be able to sponsor you for a longer course.
+• There’s a maximum amount of time you can spend in the UK as a sponsored student, so if you will exceed this we won’t be able to sponsor you for a longer course.

-Changes to your course are made at your own risk as we cannot guarantee further Tier 4 sponsorship or that you could return to your original course.
+Changes to your course are made at your own risk as we cannot guarantee further Student sponsorship or that you could return to your original course.

-The University has to report all course changes to the Home Office and our International Services team will advise you when a report has been made.
+The University has to report all course changes to the Home Office.

 I want to change to a longer course, same level